-The Board has determined that each of the following directors has no material relationship with us (either directly or as a partner, shareholder or officer of an organization that has a relationship with us) and is independent under our Director Independence Standards and the independence standards of the New York Stock Exchange (NYSE): B. Thomas Golisano, Philippe D. Katz, Kathleen B. Lynch, Jason New, Darren L. Richman, and Michael E. Sileck, Jr. In determining the independence of the non-management directors, the Board considered the relationships of Mr. Katz, as an affiliate of entities that are beneficial owners of our common stock, and the relationships of Messrs.
-Golisano and Richman described in "Interested Transactions, and determined that these relationships do not preclude independence from management.
+The Board has determined that each of the following directors has no material relationship with us (either directly or as a partner, shareholder or officer of an organization that has a relationship with us) and is independent under our Director Independence Standards and the independence standards of the New York Stock Exchange (NYSE): David P. Bovenzi, Philippe D. Katz, Kathleen B. Lynch, Jason New, Darren L. Richman, and Michael E. Sileck, Jr. In determining the independence of the non-management directors, the Board considered the relationships of Mr. Katz, as an affiliate of entities that are beneficial owners of our common stock, the relationships of Messrs.
+Golisano and Richman described in "Certain Relationships and Related Transactions", and the relationship between Mr. Bovenzi and GO EK Ventures, and determined that these relationships do not preclude independence from management.